geoschem/HEMCO/docs/source/hco-sa-guide/login-env.rst

    $ source ~/gnu102.env

-.. _hco-sa-intel19:
+.. _hco-sa-login-intel:

 ==============================================
 Sample environment file for Intel 19 compilers
 ==============================================

-To load software libraries based on the Intel 19 compilers, we can start from our :ref:`GNU 10.2.0 environment file <gnu_10_example>` and add the proper :command:`module load` commands for Intel 19.
+To load software libraries based on the Intel 19 compilers, we can start from our :ref:`GNU 10.2.0 environment file <hco-sa-login-gnu>` and add the proper :command:`module load` commands for Intel 19.

 Add the code below (with the appropriate modifications for your system) into a file named :file:`~/intel19.env`.